DealersLinkDevTeam/node-base-project/CodeStandards.md

 Each rule will be presented with an example of the bad code that it is designed to prevent and rationale as to why the pattern should be avoided.

+Code that triggers rules with the 🛠 symbol can be automatically fixed using the `fix` option on ESLint, by running the `gulp fix` task or running the `npm run fix` script.

 ## Syntax and Logic Errors
 These rules relate to possible syntax errors or logical errors within the code.